thomas-mindruptive/pure-svelte/tmp/vibe3.md

 ##### 4.2 Planning Under Uncertainty
 Most assistants do not disclose remaining capacity.
 Teams cannot tell when a session is close to the limit, and long, cross-file changes become difficult to stage.
 Hidden token ceilings can end a conversation abruptly, introducing operational risk and a practical form of lock-in: a central tool in the workflow may stop at an unspecified boundary, regardless of project urgency.

+#### 4.2a Paying for... what exactly?
+This lock-in is fundamentally stronger and more severe than with traditional tools.
+An IDE is typically licensed by version or features, granting unlimited usage once paid for.
+AI assistants, however, are metered by token consumption.
+This introduces not just a conversational token ceiling, but a "subscription ceiling"—a hard limit on daily or monthly usage.
+Hitting this limit can disable a core development tool entirely, creating an unprecedented operational dependency.
+A team's productivity is no longer determined by its skill, but by its consumption meter, leaving it completely at the mercy of the provider's billing model.

 ##### 4.3 Efficiency in Day-to-Day Work
 The promise of speed often gives way to coordination overhead.
 This is made explicit in **assistants with manual context management**, where the developer is responsible for constantly curating the set of files the tool can see.
 The developer effectively becomes the memory manager for the AI.
 In all cases, developers re-supply files the assistant has aged out of memory, restate rules the assistant has partially forgotten, and verify output that looked correct but fails basic checks. **The cumulative cost—clarifying patterns, correcting assumptions, and re-running reviews—frequently approaches or exceeds the effort required to implement the change directly.**